HISTORY & DESCRIPTION:

 Aft stateroom with twin berths, fitted lockers and drawers.

-An attractive well built, quality motor-yacht from one of Scotland’s most well known boatbuilders.
-Offering good liveaboard / extended cruising accommodation in a convenient sized vessel, ideal for coastal, estuary or river use.
+An attractive well built, quality motor-yacht from one of Scotland’s most well-known boatbuilders.
+Offering good liveaboard / extended cruising accommodation in a conveniently sized vessel, ideal for coastal, estuary or river use.
 July 2009 survey.
-Professionally re-fitted during 2013 /14.
-Black & white images from launch and sea trail in 1950.
+Professionally re-fitted during 2013 /14 with further on-going work required.
+Black and white images from launch and sea trial in 1950.